AlexParamonov/save_queue/README.md

       # do something
     end

-if you want not to save an object if save_queue is invalid then add this check to your save method (or any other method that you use, ex: valid?):
+To not save an object if save_queue is invalid, add this condition to #save method:

     def save
       return false unless save_queue.valid?
       #..
     end

-or you may add it to your validation.
+or add it to validation (to object#valid? method for example).
-Note, that #valid? and #validate return true/false and #validate! raises SaveQueue::FailedValidationError exception
+Note, that queue#valid? and queue#validate return true/false and queue#validate! raises SaveQueue::FailedValidationError exception.
+Queue is not creared if validation fails.

 ### Notification

-If you want to use notification, include SaveQueue::Plugins::Notification.
+To use notification include SaveQueue::Plugins::Notification.
-You'll get object notified by #queue_changed_event method.
+Holder object will be notified by #queue_changed_event method.
-Overwrite this method in your object and implement your functionality, for ex logging.
+Overwrite this method to implement your functionality, for ex logging.

     require 'save_queue/plugins/notification'